Batman: Resurrection: Plot

-On the night of the charity play, Karlo confronts Strange but is knocked out by Lawrence and locked in the same trunk as Kingston's, though he manages to escape via its secret disappearing act lock.
+On the night of the charity play, Karlo confronts Strange but is knocked out by Lawrence and locked in the same trunk as Kingston's, though he escapes via its secret disappearing act lock.
 Strange plans to hypnotize the audience and unleash Hegemon on them in order to ransom the city, but Batman foils the attempt.
 Strange flees and takes Alfred and Vicki hostage to the cathedral, where he has stored emergency Hegemon canisters to infect the entire city.
 Batman and Karlo work together to destroy the canisters from Batman's new Batwing, the Alpha Bat, and confront Strange at the top of the cathedral.
 Lawrence flees while Karlo, disguised as Batman, subdues the Monster Men and sprays Hegemon gas in Strange's face, damaging Strange's body and brain long enough for Karlo to knock him out.
 Karlo almost throws Strange to his death, but relents at Batman's insistence.

 In the aftermath, Karlo poses as Strange to confess his crimes to Gotham and promise a cure for the Smylex victims and the Monster Men.
 Strange is sent to Blackgate Infirmary for treatment followed by prison.
 Karlo turns himself in for his role in Strange's crimes while promising to cooperate in exchange for a cure, the Smylex Ward having received a large donation from Shreck, though Bruce remains wary of Shreck's true motives, suspecting him of having been working with Strange.
 The Joker's corpse is found in the basement of the Last Laughs' local tavern, confirming his death.
 Despite her lingering feelings for him, Vicki accepts that Bruce will never abandon his crusade as Batman, and leaves Gotham for good.
 As Bruce and Alfred go over schematics for a more amphibious vehicle, Bruce receives a postcard containing a riddle implying that the sender, apparently Pinkus, was responsible for saving him from the Monster Men in the sewer.
-Bruce resolves to investigate both Shreck and the riddle at a later time.
+Bruce resolves to investigate Shreck and the riddle at a later time.